 What products contain gluten?

 Gluten is a common food antigen that is found in wheat, barley, rye, and triticale.
 It gives bread dough its elasticity and chewiness, and is also used in a variety of processed foods and personal care products.
 Not all grains and flours contain gluten.
 For example, rice, quinoa, buckwheat, corn, flax, and nut flours are all gluten-free.

-Many may find it surprising to know just how many products contain gluten.
+Many may find it surprising to know just how many products typically contain gluten.
 It is used not only in food products, but in personal care items as well.
 Cosmetics, body lotion, toothpaste, and dietary supplements are just several examples of items where gluten may be found.

 Is wheat-free the same as gluten-free?

 Many people tend to confuse wheat-free with gluten-free.
 Even if a product does not use wheat, it may still contain gluten from other sources.
-A strict gluten-free diet also requires that contact not be made by way of machinery, utensils, and other equipment that has come into contact with gluten.

 What tests are available for gluten sensitivity and Celiac disease?